-This group is supported by the South Devon AONB Estuaries Officer, Nigel Mortimer.
+This group is supported by the South Devon National Landscape Estuaries Officer, Nigel Mortimer.
 View contact details.

 An estuaries management plan for all five South Devon estuaries has been published covering the eight year period 2016-2024 and is available to download at the top right of this page.